 When thinking about influential women at Axim, it's hard to not immediately think of Carrie Aurit for anyone who has worked with her.
 Carrie is a natural leader who works hard for both herself and those around her.
 However, before discussing her work at Axim, let's learn a bit about her background.

 Carrie grew up in Western Pennsylvania, where she spent almost all her time playing sports.
-Even after moving to Florida 20 years ago, Image 1she still roots for her hometown teams.
+Even after moving to Florida 20 years ago, she still roots for her hometown teams.
 She received an athletic scholarship to play for the University of Pittsburgh at Johnstown's women's basketball program and played Junior Olympic Softball for four years while coaching and mentoring other players.
 She coached softball at both the high school and collegiate levels.

 Like many of us, Carrie didn't go to college intending to pursue a career in GIS.
 She began as an undeclared major and discovered her love for maps after taking some geography courses, leading her on her GIS journey.
 In the workforce, she started by digitizing plat maps from microfiche film overnight.
 After a few years, she transitioned into GIS Program Manager roles.
 Eventually, she ended up in Florida, where she could avoid the cold of Pennsylvania.